Combat Employee Poaching

 The very best way to protect against employee poaching and to build your employee retention plan is to create relationships with your employees.
 When employees understand they are valued and they feel as if engaging in open conversation with their employer is possible, great things can happen.
 You will not be able to keep all employees from being poached, but creating a retention plan is a good way to begin to protect your assets.

-For more ideas on how to keep your employees engaged, check out my teammate’s blog here.
+For more ideas on how to keep your employees engaged, check out my teammate’s post here.
+Or learn how the powerful software solution like ExactHire, can help you build a strong foundation to better engage with your employees–starting on Day 1.